-Jupiter is the largest planet in our solar system and it symbolizes the strength of expansion.
+Jupiter is the largest planet in our solar system and it symbolizes the strength of the expansion.
 It is the general symbol of authority and knowledge.
 Science and sportsmanship are also under its reign.
-If Jupiter makes a benign aspect, it increases possessions; makes rich and prosperous.
+If Jupiter makes a benign aspect, it increases possessions; makes prosperity.
 On the psychological level, it gives a broad development and widens the horizon.
 It loves nature and natural methods.

-When Jupiter has an unfavorable position in the birth chart, the individual will behave in an irresponsible way.
+When Jupiter has an unfavorable position in the birth chart, the individual will behave irresponsibly.
 He (or she) takes risks, assumes that everything will succeed, and hopes for the best.
 Excessive behavior, a wasteful attitude.

 Important: In the birth chart Jupiter also indicates your (inner) healing abilities and your lucky factor.
 The sign where Jupiter is in, says something about the nature of therapy where you will benefit from.
-Its position in the Houses reveals more about the circumstances that are best for obtaining a good health.
-If favorably aspected, it grants the natural born healer.
+Its position in the Houses reveals more about the circumstances that are best for obtaining good health.
+If favorably aspected, it grants the natural-born healer.

 What does Jupiter mean:

 - 2 What does Jupiter mean: